1. FC Union Berlin: Rivalries

-Union Berlin also holds rivalries with Hansa Rostock, Dynamo Dresden, and Magdeburg dating back to when the teams used to compete in the DDR-Oberliga.
+Union Berlin also holds rivalries with Hansa Rostock, Dynamo Dresden, and Magdeburg, dating to when the teams competed in the DDR-Oberliga.

 More recently, the club has developed a rivalry with RB Leipzig, following the takeover of license and teams from fifth division side SSV Markranstädt financed by Red Bull GmbH and the ascension by Leipzig to the Bundesliga system.
 In 2011, Union Berlin ran adverts against the investment of the club whilst also cancelling a pre-season friendly with the club.
 On 21 September 2014, Union Berlin fans staged a silent protest for the first 15 minutes of a 2.
 Bundesliga home game against RB Leipzig, labelling RB Leipzig a "marketing product pushed by financial interests" with "brainwashed consumers in the stands".
 Union Berlin won the game 2–1.
 On 18 August 2019, during Union Berlin's first ever Bundesliga game, at home against RB Leipzig, the club's oldest ultras group, the Wuhlesyndikat, successfully called for a 15-minute silent protest at the start of the club's 2019–20 opener.

 Songs

-The official Union Berlin song is "Eisern Union" by German punk singer Nina Hagen.
-The composition was recorded in 1998.
+The official Union Berlin song is "Eisern Union" by German punk singer Nina Hagen The composition was recorded in 1998, with an intro added in 2006 using the opening of Rammstein's song Rammstein.
 Four versions were issued on a CD single by G.I.B Music and Distribution GmbH.

 The famous supporters' chant 'Eisern Union' (Iron Union) bounces back and forth between the terraces named Waldseite and the Gegengerade, and is followed by mutual acknowledging applause.

 Christmas tradition

 Union Berlin is also well known for its Christmas traditions celebrated in their home stadium.
-In 2003 the yearly Union Weihnachtssingen started as an unofficial gathering to which just 89 fans showed up.
+In 2003, the yearly Union Weihnachtssingen started as an unofficial gathering to which just 89 fans showed up.
 In 2013, 27,500 people attended, including players and supporters of other teams from around Germany and Europe.
 Fans drink Glühwein (mulled wine), wave candles around, light flares and sing a combination of Christmas carols and football chants.

 Mascot

-Ritter Keule (Literally: Cudgel the Knight) is the mascot of Union Berlin.
+Ritter Keule (literally: Cudgel the Knight) is the mascot of Union Berlin.
 He was first introduced in 2000.